myhro/docs-content/content/reference/cli/cat.md

 ## Output

 The effective application configuration is printed in JSON format.
-VIf variables were used when creating the application, they are replaced with their respective values.
+If variables were used when creating the application, they are replaced with their respective values.

 ## Further reading